yyqgood/Food-530-dataset/README.md

-# Food-dataset
+# Food-530 dataset
-This dataset contains in total 530 categories and 392,183 food images, including Chinese food, Japanese food, Western food, and so on.
+This dataset contains in total **530** categories and **392,183** food images, including Chinese food, Japanese food, Western food, and so on.
+Food names are named in Chinese.

+Food recognition is the key technology to automatic dietary assessment.
+Existing datasets for food recognition mainly contain Western and Japanese food, however, few Chinese food.
+In this project, we construct and release a new dataset called Food-530, which contains 392,183 food images from 530 categories, including Chinese food, Japanese food, Western food, and so on.
+This is currently the biggest Chinese food dataset.

+The food categories are pupular dishes which were compiled from "Xinshipu".
+We collected food names from this website.
+Besides, we also collected data from [food-101](https://www.kaggle.com/kmader/food41) and [VireoFood-172](http://vireo.cs.cityu.edu.hk/VireoFood172/) and translated food names into Chinese.
+Food images were crawled from Baidu image search.
+Each category contains 500 to 1000 food images.

+# Statistics
+Number of Images: 392,183
+Number of Categories: 530

+# Download
+The dataset is categorized by names, each category has 500 to 1000 images.
+You can obtained the dataset by sending email to NUSSZ AI Center (aicenter@nusri.cn).
+Specifically, the researchers interested in Food-530 should download and fill up this [Agreement Form](https://docs.google.com/document/d/1DNGeidiAyylzqfi29t7TCw8JDmCMUwherb6AnUDsHfs/edit?usp=sharing) and send it back to XXX.